banzaicloud/pipeline/docs/pipeline-howto.md

 ### Deploy Control Plane

-Deploy `Control Plane` using [Pipeline Control Plane Launcher](https://github.com/banzaicloud/pipeline-cp-launcher/tree/0.3.0) to the one of the supported cloud providers where you would like to run your CI/CD flow.
+Deploy `Control Plane` using [Pipeline Control Plane Launcher](https://github.com/banzaicloud/pipeline-cp-launcher/tree/0.3.0) to one of the supported cloud providers where you would like to run your CI/CD flow.

 * Take note of the PublicIP of the host where `Control Plane` was deployed.
 We refer to this as the PublicIP of `Control Plane`:
   * [AWS](https://github.com/banzaicloud/pipeline-cp-launcher/blob/0.3.0/docs/control-plane-on-aw)